Last Updated on June 18, 2025 by Admin

 Adapting to the New Normal

 In light of these challenging circumstances, construction firms had to rethink their traditional operating models to ensure business continuity rapidly.
-The capacity to adapt and innovate became crucial survival skills.
+The capacity to adapt and innovate became a crucial survival skill.
 Embracing digital technologies emerged as the leading solution, bringing about significant changes in the construction landscape.

 Embracing Digital Technologies